 Final Thoughts on How to Remove Hardpan in Less Than 2 Minutes

-Although my tape technique is a quick, easy way to remove hardpan is less than 2 minutes, this method is not perfect.
+Although my tape technique is a quick way to remove hardpan, this method is not perfect.
 Removing hardpan with tape will waste product given that the top layer of shadow will be pulled away.